My honest, non-sponsored review of the Vitruvian Trainer+

 • It’s usually hard to see exactly what the coach is doing in a video class, there’s only one angle of anything and the video is taken from pretty far away.
 I’m trying to see exactly how far a trainer has the bar from their hips, or where their feet are placed, and I need to get my face an inch away from my iPad and scrutinize the video like it’s the Zapruder film.
 Tempo used multiple camera angles and cropped closer to the action which made it much easier to follow.

-• If you stop paying the $40/mo ransom subscription fee, you can’t even access your workout history or alternative lifting modes.
+• If you stop paying the $40/mo subscription fee, you can’t even access your workout history or alternative lifting modes.
 This is insane, I knew this before buying and planned to keep the subscription if I loved it because I like video classes and I’m really lazy, but!
 Keeping workout history and modes hostage is ridiculously hostile to people that shelled out – I cannot emphasize this enough – thirty-six hundred dollars.

 • Wearing, adjusting, and connecting the ankle straps is just awful.
 I have never had issues with ankle straps at gyms.
 These feel awkward to wear and are a pain to adjust.